-Whilst the policies were not in place for the full Scheme year, this Implementation Statement reviews the voting and engagement activities as well as the extent to which the Trustees believe the new policies have been followed over the 12-month period to the year end 31 March 2021.
+This Implementation Statement reviews the voting and engagement activities as well as the extent to which the Trustees believe the new policies have been followed over the 12-month period to the year end 31 March 2022.
+The Scheme invests in a range of pooled funds all of which are managed by Legal and General Investment Management ("LGIM") and BMO Global Asset Management ("BMO") (together known as "Investment Managers").

-In the SIP revised during the Scheme year, the Trustees stated the following policies on the exercise of voting rights and engagement activities related to its investments:
+In the SIP, the Trustees stated the following policies on the exercise of voting rights and engagement activities related to its investments:

-- "The Trustees recognise the importance of regular monitoring of the investment managers' performance, remuneration and compliance against ESG policy to ensure that the Scheme's assets are being managed appropriately.
-The Trustees have set an appropriate monitoring framework to ensure the Scheme's Investment Managers are regularly reviewed" - "The Trustees also recognise the importance of regular monitoring of the investment managers' performance, remuneration and compliance against its ESG policy to ensure that the Scheme's assets are being managed appropriately.
-The Trustees believe that regular monitoring ensures that key risks to longer term performance, including those relating to ESG factors, are quickly identified and concerns communicated with the relevant investment manager."
+- The Trustees recognise the importance of ESG factors on long term investment performance and both immediate and future downside risks.
+The Trustees have set an appropriate monitoring framework to ensure the Scheme's Investment Managers are regularly reviewed. - The Trustees also recognise the importance of regular monitoring of the investment managers' performance, remuneration and compliance against its ESG policy to ensure that the Scheme's assets are being managed appropriately.
+The Trustees believe that regular monitoring ensures that key risks to longer term performance, including those relating to ESG factors, are quickly identified and concerns communicated with the relevant investment manager. - In addition to performance measures, the Trustees will review the engagement activity of the Investment Managers to ensure that active engagement is taking place where possible to influence positive change in relation to ESG factors within investee companies.
+The Trustees also monitor the voting activity of the investment managers to ensure votes are being used and are aligned to its views on ESG. - The Trustees expect the Investment Managers to engage with investee companies (and other relevant persons including, but not limited to, investment managers, issuers/other holders of debt and equity and other stakeholders) on aspects such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, corporate governance, social and environmental issues concerning the Trustees' investments.
+The Trustees believe that such engagement will protect and enhance the long-term value of its investments.

-- "In addition to performance measures, the Trustees will review the engagement activity of the Investment Managers to ensure that active engagement is taking place where possible to influence positive change in relation to ESG factors within investee companies.
-The Trustees also monitor the voting activity of the investment managers to ensure votes are being used and are aligned to its views on ESG." - "The Trustees expect the investment managers to engage with investee companies (and other relevant persons including, but not limited to, investment managers, issuers/other holders of debt and equity and other stakeholders) on aspects such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, corporate governance, social and environmental issues concerning the Trustees' investments.
-The Trustees believe that such engagement will protect and enhance the long-term value of its investments." - "The Trustees expect the Scheme's investment managers to provide regular updates on how it exercises voting rights and actively engages with the companies in which it invests, including how often it votes against company proposals.
-The Trustees will review this on an annual basis in line with its monitoring policy."
+• The Trustees expect the Scheme's Investment Managers to provide regular updates on how it exercises voting rights and actively engages with the companies in which it invests, including how often it votes against company proposals.
+The Trustees will review this on an annual basis in line with its monitoring policy.